About the Hematologic Malignancy Center

 Our center played a key role in refining treatment for childhood leukemia, resulting in today's cure rates of more than 90 percent for pediatric acute lymphoblastic leukemia (ALL).
 The program sees more than 125 newly diagnosed patients with leukemia and lymphoma annually and continues to lead high-impact clinical trials designed to increase cure rates, decrease treatment-related toxicities and improve care for long-term survivors.
 In addition, our program treats children and adolescents with other conditions, including post-transplant lymphoproliferative disorder, hemophagocytic lymphohistiocytosis (HLH), a life-threatening condition caused by immune dysregulation, primarily of histiocytes and lymphocytes, and Langerhans cell histiocytosis (LCH), which is a cancer-like condition and may involve treatment with chemotherapy.

-Learn more about the Hematologic Malignancy Center, which includes our:
+Learn more about the Hematologic Malignancy Center on the Dana-Farber website, which also includes the following programs: